Welcome to the Chinese Program at the University of Wisconsin-Madison!

 If you are a student with prior experience in Chinese (e.g., self-taught, learned in elementary, middle or high school, or learned from family, relatives or friends, etc.) please fill out this questionnaire in order to receive appropriate advising or guidance about placement into language classes at UW.

 The department requires that students who are new to our program take a placement test before enrolling in a language course beyond the first semester level.
-Our department administers a computer-based Chinese placement test on UW Campus throughout the year.
+Our department administers a computer-based Chinese placement test throughout the year.
 Please review the upcoming test dates.
 For more information about the test read more on our FAQs page.

 - ASIALANG 101 First Semester Chinese